Yoga wellness educator. Certified to teach Hatha yoga, meditation, pilates, and Reiki. Oracle card reader. Yoga Therapy Foundations program.

-The health benefits of the practice of yoga are now acknowledged.
-In recent years, individuals studying the neuroscience of exercise have been carefully observing the breathing and meditation parts of yoga for their ability to ease age-related and neurodegenerative declines.
+The health benefits of the practice of yoga have finally been acknowledged.
+In recent years, neuroscientists studying exercise have been carefully observing the breathing and meditation parts of yoga for their ability to ease age-related and neurodegenerative declines.

 Neurodegenerative disorders involve the death of certain parts of the brain.
 They are some of the toughest illnesses to cure and have debilitating outcomes.
 Parkinson's and Huntington's diseases are some of the most common and severe neurodegenerative disorders.

 Neuroplasticity refers to the way in which our brains change.
 Plasticity is a unique quality of our nervous system and plays a key role in learning and behavior.
 All brains, regardless of age, are capable of being ‘plastic’.

 The brains of depressed and stressed people are different from normal brains.

 Mood disorders result from a biological change in the brain.
 Our brains can adapt in significant ways and change for the better.
 This adaptability allows us to flourish in the face of adversity and is called “neuroplasticity”.

 Eleven studies examining the effects of yoga practice on brain structures, function, and cerebral blood flow were reviewed.[i]
 Collectively, the studies offer promising early evidence that behavioral interventions like yoga promise to mitigate age-related and neurodegenerative declines as several of the regions identified are known to show significant age-related atrophy.